abyvinod/abyvinod.github.io/content/13 - ZoteroDropbox.md

 ## TL;DR ##

 1. Install Zotero
-1. Install ZotFile as a Add-On of Zotero
+1. Install ZotFile as an Add-On of Zotero
 1. Play with the settings of ZotFile (Zotero>Tools>ZotFile preferences)
 1. Make sure the folder ZotFile writes to is a Dropbox folder and the folder is available offline on iPad
-1. Right click on a Zotero item > Manage attachments > Send to tablet
+1. Right-click on a Zotero item > Manage attachments > Send to tablet
 1. Import the file on GoodNotes app in your iPad and draw/annotate/highlight to your heart's content
-1. Right click on a Zotero item > Manage attachments > Get from tablet
+1. Right-click on a Zotero item > Manage attachments > Get from tablet

 <!--
 1. Download Dropbox to your computer (it will set itself up as a network drive).
 If you use another form of cloud storage, i.e. OneDrive, Google Drive, SugarSync, or Box, there should be something similar (a drive or folder) that allows you to sync files between your computer and the service.